 We've all got one, haven't we?
-One of those nags where, you'll be singing along to a song and start citing a bit of another song because it reminds you of it – and you just can't shake it.
+One of those little quirks where you'll be singing along to a song and start reciting a bit of another song because it reminds you of it – and you just can't shake it.

 Sometimes the similarity is totally obvious and everyone agrees with you, other times it seems to be unique to your ears.
-And sometimes, songs sound so alike other tunes that things get a bit heated and a few lawyers have to get into a room and work things out, whether the similarity is intentional or not.
+And sometimes, songs sound so like other tunes that things get heated and lawyers have to get into a room and work things out, whether the similarity is intentional or not.

 Rita Ora and Five